clodonil/pipeline_aws_custom/README.md

 ## Templates

-O desenvolvimento da pipeline é realizada através do arquivo `pipeline.yml` no diretório  `pipelines`.
+O desenvolvimento da pipeline é realizada através do arquivo `pipeline.yml` no diretório  `pipeline`.
 A estrutura do arquivo deve seguir a seguinte estrutura:

 ```